 their homes, their hearts, and in our nation, who will make righteous

 laws which reflect God's righteous rules in His Holy Word, the

 Please forward my message or this link to all who still love

-and respect me that I may fly proudly for another two hundred
+and respect me that I may fly proudly for another three hundred

 To forward this page to others, use the URL below:

 THE MEANING OF THE COLORS OF THE US FLAG SYMBOLIZE

 The colors of the US Flag have important meaning and the colors symbolize our spiritual heritage.